-- Getting help with ANGEL
+- Getting help with Blackboard

 - Searching for non-Buffalo State online courses via SLN

 - Turnitin Instructions

 Blackboard is Buffalo State’s learning management system.
 Some instructors use Blackboard to post announcements, the course syllabus, notes, and to e-mail students.
 This is where you will go to access your online courses.

 An Blackboard account will be created for you within 24 hours of registering for classes via Banner.
 You will only see classes on Blackboard that you are officially registered for in Banner.

 Not all instructors use Blackboard.
 If you log into Blackboard and do not see one or more of your classes, first ensure you are registered for that specific class.
 If you are, ask your instructor if they are using Blackboard that semester.

 To access Blackboard go to https://buffalostate.sln.suny.edu/webapps/portal/frameset.jsp.
 For assistance accessing your Blackboard account, please contact the Computing Help Desk.